quicwg/base-drafts/draft-ietf-quic-transport.md

-frame, with one exception: if the sender of the Retire Prior To field has used distinct stateless reset tokens for all of their issued connection IDs, and 3 times the PTO has elapsed since it received an acknowledgment for its Retire Prior To field, then it MAY lose track of that connection ID, and respond to packets with that connection ID with the corresponding stateless reset token.
+frame, with one exception: if the sender of the Retire Prior To field has used distinct stateless reset tokens for all of their issued connection IDs, and 3 times the PTO has elapsed since it received an acknowledgment for its Retire Prior To field, then it MAY drop state for that connection ID, and respond to packets with that connection ID with the corresponding stateless reset token.